bids-standard/BEP028_BIDSprov/bids_prov/tests/samples_test/provenance_ds00/README.md

-# BEP028 example dataset - Provenance records for SPM based fMRI statistical analysis
+# BEP028 example dataset - SPM based fMRI statistical analysis with no provenance records

-This example aims at showing provenance records for a functional MRI preprocessing performed with [`SPM`](https://www.fil.ion.ucl.ac.uk/spm/).
-Provenance records were created manually ; they act as a guideline for further machine-generated records by `SPM`.
+This example aims at showing a functional MRI preprocessing performed with [`SPM`](https://www.fil.ion.ucl.ac.uk/spm/) before provenance records are added to it.

 ## Source dataset